gravitational/teleport/rfd/0048-tctl-sso-test-command.md

 There are several conceptual pieces to the implementation:

 1. Extending auth requests with embedded connector details.
+New set of endpoints will be
-The `"/webapi/{oidc,saml,github}/login/console"` endpoints will have to accept the additional parameter which subsequently will be stored with the auth request.
+   created: `"/webapi/{oidc,saml,github}/login/sso_test"`, similar to existing `"/webapi/{oidc,saml,github}/login/console"` endpoints.
+The new endpoints will be authenticated and accept the additional parameter for embedded auth connector definition.
+The embedded definition will be stored with the auth request.
 There are numerous types involved here which will need to be updated, along with conversions between them.
    For example, among others, these types will need to be extended:

 - [`services.SAMLAuthRequest`](https://github.com/gravitational/teleport/blob/8c4bf751b211e82b555653a9aee6c6c5bf39411f/lib/services/identity.go#L421)
 - [`services.OIDCAuthRequest`](https://github.com/gravitational/teleport/blob/8c4bf751b211e82b555653a9aee6c6c5bf39411f/lib/services/identity.go#L352)